monsterstrike/server_settings/README.md

     - host1
     - host2
 ```
-Then, You put intto initilize code
+Then, You can load yaml files.

 ```ruby
 require 'server_settings'